 - Not a dark chocolate fan?
 Try making the cake with milk chocolate.

 - Toppings!
 This flourless chocolate cake is perfect with a simple sprinkling of powdered sugar but if you want to dress it up, a dollop of whipped cream is super delicious.
+I like to sprinkle a little extra cinnamon on top.
 Or, make a ganache topping and pour it over the cake for truly decadent treat.
 I love this flourless cake with ganache and toasted coconut.
 Fresh berries would be lovely, too.

 Store your flourless Mexican hot chocolate cake, well-wrapped, in the refrigerator for up to 3 days.
 For best flavor, let the cake stand on the counter for about 30 minutes before serving.